jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_spotlightcloud.md

 Spotlight Services Agreement

- Important: If you monitored your Spotlight on SQL Server connections on a mobile device in the past (Spotlight 11.0 or earlier) then you must uninstall the Spotlight Web Publisher via Windows \| Control Panel \| Programs and Features.
+ Important: If you used Spotlight to monitor your SQL Server connections on a mobile device in the past (Spotlight on SQL Server 11.0 or earlier) then you must uninstall the Spotlight Web Publisher via Windows \| Control Panel \| Programs and Features.
 The Spotlight Web Publisher was required in the past to monitor SQL Server connections on a mobile device.
 It is now important that you uninstall it.
 By default the Spotlight Web Publisher was installed on the same computer as the Spotlight Diagnostic Server.

 {% include links.html %}